pybuilder/pybuilder.github.io/documentation/manual.md

    logger.info("Hello, PyBuilder")
 </code></pre>

+## Project-specific configuration
+### Initializers
+The configuration of a project is done by mutating the `project` object.
+You can access this object from within `build.py` by writing an initializer.
+An initializer is a plain python function that is decorated to become an initializer :

+<pre><code>
+from pybuilder.core import init
+@init
+def initialize(project):
+    pass
+</code></pre>

 ### Project Attributes

 ### Project Properties
+Project properties are used to configure plugins.
+Plugins that rely on properties usually ship with a default value, that you can override.
+This is conform to the idea of _convention over configuration_.

+For instance the `unittest` plugin ships with a default property `unittest_file_suffix` set to `"_tests.py"`.
+If the default value does not suit you you can override it by setting the property to something else.

+This is done by using the `set_property` method of the `project` object.
+You should do this from within an initializer like so:

+<pre><code>
+@init
+def initialize(project):
+     project.set_property('unittest_file_suffix', '_unittest.py')
+</code></pre>

+A complete reference of the available properties is included in the [plugin reference](/documentation/plugins.html)

 #### Setting Properties from tasks
+Tasks should always bring a sane default for mandatory properties.
+Setting properties is done from an _initializer_, just like in `build.py`.
+Note that setting project properties from within a task function is possible but will override user-specified properties.
+Thus, as a general rule, functions decorated with `task` should only read project properties using <code>project.get_property</code>.

 #### Setting Properties from the command line

 Properties can be set or overridden using command line switches.